smilofoundation/ethereum-org-website/docs/privacy-policy/index.md

 **2. Responsible Person**

 For any matters, relating to data protection you may contact
-<notices@ethereum.org> in writing by e-mail or letter to the following
+<notices@smilo.foundation> in writing by e-mail or letter to the following
 address:

        Zeughausgasse 7A,
        6302 Zug, Switzerland
-       Email: notices@ethereum.org
+       Email: notices@smilo.foundation

 Our representative in the EU according to article 27 GDPR is:

     Oranienstrasse 6, 10997 Berlin
-    Email: notices@ethereum.org
+    Email: notices@smilo.foundation

 **3. Data processing in connection with the sites**